Overview

 Shaking puppy syndrome has been observed in a number of different breeds.
 However, SLEM in the Border terrier is genetically distinct and, as far as we know, not found in any other breed.

-Research into the genetic basic of this disease is in the final stages at the Kennel Club Genetic Centre.
+Research into the genetic basic of this disease is in the final stages at the Canine Genetics Centre.
 Therefore the underlying variant that form the basis of our test has not yet been published.
 All evidence to date, including research and previous testing results, suggests that the variant we test is associated with SLEM.

 The variant that we think causes SLEM in the Border terrier is recessive.
 This means that dogs that carry two copies of the mutation (homozygotes) will almost certainly develop SLEM during their lives.
 Dogs that carry a single copy of the mutation (also known as carriers or heterozygotes) will not develop SLEM as a result of the mutation, but they will pass the mutation onto about half of any offspring they have.
 Breeding dogs that will not develop SLEM should be the breeder’s priority, with a reduction in mutation frequency within the whole breed being the secondary, longer-term target.